Create a pfSense Firewall for Our Proxmox Lab

 • Enter N

 • Enter the new LAN IPv6 address.
-Press Enter for none:
+Press <ENTER> for none:

-• Press Enter
+• Press Enter key

 • Do you want to enable the DHCP server on LAN? (y/n)

-• Enter Y
+• Enter y

-• Start of range: 10.0.0.11
+• Start of Range: 10.0.0.11

-• End of range: 10.0.0.244
+• End of Range: 10.0.0.244

 • Enter N

-• Press Enter to complete
+• Press Enter key to continue when prompted

-Choose 2) Set interface(s) IP address again.
+Choose "2) Set interface(s) IP address"

 • Enter N

-• Enter the new IPv4 address
+• Enter the new LAN IPv4 address.
+Press <ENTER> for none

-• 10.6.6.1
+• Enter 10.6.6.1

-• Enter 24
+• Enter 24 for the network mask

-• Press Enter (for LAN)
+• Press Enter key

 • Enter N

 • Enter the new LAN IPv6 address.
-Press Enter for none:
+Press <ENTER> for none:

-• Press Enter
+• Press Enter key

-• Enter Y
+• Enter y

-• Start of range: 10.6.6.11
+• Start of Range: 10.6.6.11

-• End of range: 10.6.6.244
+• End of Range: 10.6.6.244

 • Enter N

-• Press Enter to complete
+• Press Enter key to continue when prompted

-Choose 2) Set interface(s) IP address yet again.
+Choose "2) Set interface(s) IP address"

 • Enter N

-• Enter the new IPv4 address
+• Enter the new LAN IPv4 address.
+Press <ENTER> for none

-• 10.9.9.1
+• Enter 10.9.9.1

-• Enter 24
+• Enter 24 for the network mask

-• Press Enter (for LAN)
+• Press Enter key

 • Enter N

 • Enter the new LAN IPv6 address.
-Press Enter for none:
+Press <ENTER> for none:

-• Press Enter
+• Press Enter key

-• Enter Y
+• Enter y

-• Start of range: 10.9.9.11
+• Start of Range: 10.9.9.11

-• End of range: 10.9.9.244
+• End of Range: 10.9.9.244

 • Enter N

-• Press Enter to complete
+• Press Enter key to continue when prompted

 Configuring the System Settings